uuberoy/scalabel/README.md

 ## How to Use Region Annotation ##
 Region Annonation consists of annotations of drivable area, lane markings and image segmentation.
 * When you open a region annotation task, you will notice there is a tool box on the left of the screen.

-There are toolboxes of drivable area annotation:
+Toolbox of drivable area annotation:
 ![alt text](/example/tool_for_road.png)

 * Click along the edge of an object to draw a mask.
 To finish drawing, go back to the first point to form a closed path.